emandabisrat/data-vis-for-humanities/README.md

 ## Reddit API Credentials
-Client_id and client_secret is available in app.py but if there is any trouble, its very easy to get a Reddit API.
-Create one at the Reddit Developer Portal: https://www.reddit.com/prefs/apps
+To create a Reddit API, you are able to create one at the Reddit Developer Portal: https://www.reddit.com/prefs/apps

 ## Run Streamlit App
 Run the following command in your terminal: